abemscac/pies-doc/docs/vue3/reactive.md

 <script setup>
 import { reactive } from 'vue'

+// highlight-start
-const userA = reactive({
+const cat = reactive({
   name: 'hello',
 })
+// highlight-end

 const changeName = () => {
+  // highlight-next-line
-  userA.name += 'o'
+  cat.name += 'o'
 }

+// highlight-start
-const userB = {
+const dog = {
   age: 5,
 }
+// highlight-end

 const getOld = () => {
-  userB.age++
+  // highlight-next-line
+  dog.age++
 }
 </script>
 ```

 In this example, we use both reactive and non-reactive values at the same time.
-The logic of this component is very similar to the previous one — clicking "Get Old" will incremenet `userB.age` by 1, and clicking "Change Name" will append an `o` to `userA.name`.
+The logic is simple — clicking "Change Name" will append an `o` to `cat.name`, and clicking "Get Old" will incremenet `dog.age` by 1.

-Here we declare `userA` as a reactive proxy, and declare `userB` as a non-reactive object.
-We know that the changes being made to `userA` will cause the component to re-render because `userA` is a reactive proxy, while the changes made to `userB` will not.
+Here we declare `cat` as a reactive proxy, and declare `dog` as a non-reactive object.
+We know that the changes being made to `cat` will cause the component to re-render because `cat` is a reactive proxy, while the changes being made to `dog` will not.

 At first we click "Change Name" for a couple of times, and each time we click it, the component re-renders with an `o` being appended to `hello`.

 <Video src="/video/reactive_both-0.mov" />

 Then we click "Get Old" for a couple of times as well, this time the component does not re-render.
-That's exepcted because `userB` is neither a reactive proxy nor a `Ref<T>`.
+That's exepcted because `dog` is neither a reactive proxy nor a `Ref<T>`.

 <Video src="/video/reactive_both-1.mov" />

-Then we go back to click "Change Name" again, and something strange happens — the `5` on the screen is now being changed!
+Then we go back to click "Change Name" again, and something strange happened — the `5` on the screen is now being changed!

 <Video src="/video/reactive_both-2.mov" />

 Quite confusing, isn't it?
 The secret behind this is:

-- When we click "Get Old", the value of `userB.age` do gets updated; it's just not being reflected on the screen yet because the component does not re-render.
+- When we click "Get Old", the value of `dog.age` do gets updated; it's just not being reflected on the screen yet because the component does not re-render.
-- When we click "Change Name", `userA.name` gets updated; since `userA` is a reactive proxy, the component will now re-render with the latest state of variables in `<script>`.
+- When we click "Change Name", `cat.name` gets updated; since `cat` is a reactive proxy, the component will now re-render with the latest state of variables in `<script>`.

-So When using Vue 3, you should **always avoid such pattern** because it is more likely to cause bugs in your app.
+So When using Vue 3, you should **always avoid mixing reactive values and non-reactive values in `<template>`** because it is more likely to cause bugs in your app.
 Knowing when to make a variable reactive is important, a simple rule of thumb would be:

 - Always make a variable reactive (by using either `ref()` or `reactive()`) if the value **will change**, and **users must be informed of that change** on the screen.
 - Otherwise just make it non-reactive.